neondatabase/website/content/docs/cloud/concepts.md

 A Project is a collection of Postgres databases, Postgres users and other settings on Neon cloud service.

 A Project contains a virtual instance with a Postgres server, also called Compute, as well as the storage used to store the Project data.
-The amount of virtual resources available for the Project is subject to limits defined by the [Free Tier](#free-tier).
+The amount of virtual resources available for the Project is subject to limits defined by the [Technical Preview Free Tier](#free-tier).

 Compute is stateless and can be automatically activated and suspended due to user activity.